enoren5/CC_Redact_Iter3/README.md

 ## CURRENT FEATURE LIST

-This project includes three core apps:
+This project includes four core apps:
-* <strong>redactors</strong>: This app accepts the user's 12 digit card number as input and then processes (redacts) it
+* <strong>redactors</strong>: This app accepts the user's 12 digit card number as input and then processes (redacts) it.
-* <strong>posts</strong>: This app is kinda like a blog post, but in my production environment I intend on invoking this app only once to create a single blog post which will contain my 'post-mortem' to (document everything I learned while writing this Django site)
+* <strong>blogs</strong>: This app enables the author of the website to share blog  post.
+In the production environment I intend on invoking this app only once to create a single blog post which will contain my 'post-mortem' which I will use to document everything I learned while writing this Django site.
-* <strong>counters</strong>: This app will eventually count all the words used in the postmortem and present the data to the user.
-But for now it just counts the most common words in a text file of the public domain work Alice and Wonderland - - which was a project that I have worked on for a previous Python shell script that I wrote in 2019
+* <strong>wordcounters</strong>: This app counts all the words used in a blog post and presents top 10 most frequently used words (and filters out common words such as 'the', 'this', 'you', 'me').
+It also counts and ranks the most common words in a text file of the public domain work Alice and Wonderland and even the Holy Bible.
+* <strong>converters</strong>: This app is a basic HTML input form which enables web visitors to convert miles to kilometers and kilometers to miles.

 ## TO DO